Huntingdon Valley Veterinary Hospital Treats Canine Influenza

 What is Canine Influenza?

 Canine Influenza, or dog flu, is a highly contagious respiratory infection caused by influenza Type A. In the United States, there are 2 known strains of the dog flu:

 In most cases, unvaccinated dogs are susceptible to the disease by either virus.
 As a preventative measure, the best option to protect your canine friend against the flu is to vaccinate.

 How is Canine Influenza Spread?

-Canine Influenza is easy to transmit, like that of the human flu.
+Canine Influenza is easy to transmit, like the human flu.
 The virus is spread through respiratory secretions such as coughing and sneezing, through direct dog contact (sniffing and licking) and as well as through contaminated objects such as food, toys, and floors.

 The duration of time for clinical signs to become noticeable in a dog is from 2 to 4 days.
 Dogs who have been exposed to the virus are more contagious during this incubation stage, making transmission to occur more rapidly.

 The more your dog socializes with other dogs, the more of a risk your pup will be in of contracting the disease.
 Boarding Kennels and dog parks are among the more common places where your dog may come in contact with Canine Influenza.

 As with many viral infections, treatment will largely fall on the nurturing part of you as the owner.
 It is vital to keep your dog hydrated, warm, on a clean diet, and above all, away from other dogs.
 In more serious forms of the illness, dogs will develop a secondary respiratory infection, secreting a green mucus from their nose.
 The canine flu can potentially develop into pneumonia and require hospitalization.